 BSTC2006.
-Buddhist psychology and mental cultivation (6 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
-Buddhist teachings provide a thorough and systematic study of the mind, and how it functions.
+Buddhist psychology and mental cultivation (6 credits) Buddhist teachings provide a thorough and systematic view of the human mind, and how it functions.
 According to the Buddha, it is because of the lack of understanding of the nature and working of the mind and mental activities that entangles sentient beings into all kinds of sufferings.
 Therefore, it is through the development of understanding of the nature of the mind and mental activities that Buddhist practitioners progress in their quest for spiritual advancement.
 This course will study and examine Buddhist teachings on the nature and functions of the mind and its psychological factors.
 In addition, it will introduce students to Buddhist methods of mental cultivation, including the forty exercises for meditation (bhavana) which, according to Buddhist teachings, would lead to the pacification of the mind and the attainment of wisdom.
 Therefore, through the study and investigation of these topics, it is hoped that students would develop an understanding of how Buddhist comprehend the cause of sufferings and the mean to eliminate them through mental cultivation.
 Assessment: 100% coursework.

-BSTC2007.
-The power and beauty of Buddhist art (6 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
-Visual art has always played a key role in delivering the message of the Buddha throughout the long history of Buddhism.
-During the process of its dissemination, various forms of visual art were created with symbolic meanings to facilitate and enhance the practice of Buddhist ritual and meditation.
-Therefore, when Buddhism was transmitted to China from the Eastern Han dynasty onwards, not only did it influence the religious belief of Chinese people, it also had great impact on the development of Chinese art, culture and science.
-This course will study and examine Chinese Buddhist art from historical and cultural perspectives to explore its origin, evolution and influence.
-The transmission of Buddhism as well as its transformations will also be studied through the investigation of the various art treasures found along the Silk Road.
-A study of these archaeological artifacts, religious monuments, and art and sculpture from the area would reveal to us the fascinating story of the development of Buddhism from India to Central Asia and eventually to China, Korea and Japan.
 BSTC2008.
-Introductory Sanskrit (6 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
+Introductory Sanskrit (6 credits)

 Sanskrit, being one the most ancient languages known to humankind, is considered to be a key to understanding human civilization, in particular, the rich cultural, philosophical and religious heritage of India whose influence on our world continues to be felt.
 Students of history, history of science, comparative literature, general and historical linguistics, philosophy and religions will discover that a basic knowledge of the language greatly enriches their studies.
 For students who intend to specialize in Buddhism, Indian literature or Indian philosophy, a reading knowledge of Sanskrit is essential.
 This course will give a comprehensive overview of the history, structure, and grammar of the language, covering topics such as scripts, phonetics, declensions, conjugations, and meters.
 Students are expected to be able to read, recite, and parse a simple Sanskrit text such as the Heart Sutra in devanāgarī script by the end of the course.

 Assessment: 50% coursework, 50% examination.

 BSTC2009.
-Japanese Culture and Thought: The Buddhist Impact (6 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
-Buddhism was perhaps the first instance of cultural globalization particularly in Asia beginning from the 3rd century B.C.
+Japanese culture and thought: the Buddhist impact (6 credits) Buddhism was perhaps the first instance of cultural globalization particularly in Asia beginning from the 3rd century B.C.
 Through missionary zeal it spread far and wide beyond the shores of the Indian subcontinent touching and influencing many lives of Asian peoples.
 Since its introduction in the 6th century A.C., Buddhism played a pivotal role in molding ways of thinking of the Japanese people.
 This course introduces the Japanese culture and thought from the Buddhist perspectives especially in the light of Buddhist globalization by making constant references to both common and different features in the ways of thinking between Chinese and Japanese peoples, and also to how Japanese Buddhism and culture including Zen Buddhism, tea ceremony, Japanese cuisine, and others became a global phenomenon after the 19th century.
 The aim is to critically appraise the cultural diversity based on Buddhism and heighten awareness of other cultures through the understanding of Japanese culture and thought.
+Assessment: 100% coursework.